 Lung Screening Options for Early Diagnosis

 Lung cancer is the leading cause of cancer-related death in the United States.
 If lung cancer is detected at an early state, it may be more likely to be cured.
 Lung cancer screening is a low-dose computed tomography (CT) scan of the chest area to look for abnormalities.
 Chest X-rays do not qualify as an acceptable screening option.
-Nebraska Medicine is a Lung Cancer Screening Alliance Screening Center of Excellence.

 The Most Advanced Diagnostic Techniques